Gustavo Cerati: Personal life

 Gustavo Cerati maintained a very low public profile, and not much is known about his private life.
-Cerati's first wife was Belén Edwards, an Argentine designer whom he married in 1987 and divorced in 1989.
-In 1992, he married the Chilean model, actress, and singer Cecilia Amenábar.
-Their marriage lasted for ten years, and they had two children: Benito Cerati Amenábar, also a singer and musician, and Lisa Cerati Amenábar.
+Cerati's first wife, Belén Edwards, was an Argentine designer whom he married in 1987 and divorced in 1989.
+In 1992, he married the Chilean model, actress, and singer, Cecilia Amenábar.
+Their marriage lasted for ten years, and produced two children: Benito Cerati Amenábar, a singer and musician, and Lisa Cerati Amenábar.

 After his divorce from Cecilia Amenábar, Cerati dated the Argentine model Deborah del Corral, ex-girlfriend of Soda Stereo drummer Charly Alberti in the 1990s.
 She also sang in Alberti's side project Plum.

 In 2008, Cerati started dating the Argentine actress Leonora Balcarce.
-While they broke up in late 2009, she remained friendly with him and his family, visiting his bedside throughout his coma.
+While they broke up in late 2009, they remained amicable, visiting his bedside throughout his coma.

-Cerati maintained from 2004 until his last days a close acquaintance with the Uruguayan artist Jill Mulleady.
+Cerati maintained from 2004 until his last days a close acquaintance with the Uruguayan artist, Jill Mulleady.

-Cerati met Argentine model Chloe Bello during the summer of 2009, when she was 22 years old.
-Despite the age difference, the two of them became involved.
+Cerati met Argentine model, Chloe Bello during the summer of 2009, when she was 22 years old.
+Despite their age difference, the two became involved.
 Cerati invited Bello to attend the launch of Fuerza Natural in Mendoza and subsequently joined him on an international tour.
-Due to work obligations, Bello left his side before Cerati travelled to Caracas, where he suffered a stroke that led to a coma, complications from which eventually cost him his life four years later.
+Due to work obligations, Bello left his side before Cerati travelled to Caracas, where he suffered the stroke that led to his coma, the complications from which eventually cost him his life four years later.